junxit/us-congress-bills-112/bill.md

 # H.R.
 5948

-> To amend title 38, United States Code, to improve the supervision of fiduciaries of veterans under the laws administered by the Secretary of Veterans Affairs, to establish a Place of Remembrance at Arlington National Cemetery, and for other purposes.
+> To amend title 38, United States Code, to improve the supervision of fiduciaries of veterans under the laws administered by the Secretary of Veterans Affairs, and for other purposes.

 ## § 1.
-Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Veterans Fiduciary Reform and Honoring Noble Service Act”.
+Table of Contents

-- **(b)** *Table of Contents* The table of contents for this Act is as follows:
+The table of contents for this Act is as follows:

 ## § 2.
 Improvement of fiduciaries for veterans